Speech-Language Pathology: The UDC Edge

 The speech-language pathology program at UDC—one of only two such programs in the District—has cultivated partnerships with many local health care providers and educational institutions throughout its 30-plus year history.
 Through these affiliations, you will have access to a broad range of patient populations and clinical experiences.
 You can also gain hands-on experience by volunteering at our on-campus Speech-Language-Hearing Clinic, which has served District residents free of charge for more than two decades.

+The University of the District of Columbia Master's Degree Program in Speech-Language Pathology has been in existence for more than thirty years.
 The speech-language pathology program at the University of the District of Columbia first gained accreditation in 1981 from its accrediting body.
-It is currently accredited by the Council on Academic Accreditation in Audiology and Speech–Language Pathology of the American Speech-Language-Hearing Association.
+It is currently accredited by the Council on Academic Accreditation in Audiology and Speech–Language Pathology of the American Speech-Language-Hearing Association. (*)